pcvg/remove-merged-branches/README.md

 🟡 Do you really need this?
 Github has the possibility to delete branches automatically after PR.
 [Check it](https://docs.github.com/en/github/administering-a-repository/managing-the-automatic-deletion-of-branches) 🟡

-This Action is useful when your workflow does not merge changes (after PR) against your main branch directly.
+This Action is useful when your workflow does not merge changes (after PR) against your default branch directly.

 ## How does it work?